 Note: By default, SPACE, but none of the other breaking spaces, is used in determining an indirect break.
 For other breaking space characters, see BA.

 SY: Symbols Allowing Break After (A)

-URLs are now so common in regular plain text that they must be taken into account when assigning generalpurpose line breaking properties.
-The SY line breaking property is intended to provide a break after, but not in front of, digits so as to not break "1/2" or "06/07/99".
+The SY line breaking property is intended to provide a break opportunity after, except in front of digits, so as to not break "1/2" or "06/07/99".

 002F SOLIDUS